 Metrics to Consider:

 Definition: Performance measures the outcomes of developers’ work, including the quality and impact of the software they produce.
 This includes assessing code quality, deployment frequency, and the ability to meet user needs.
+Performance also encompasses developer performance, which is challenging to measure with traditional metrics like lines of code or speed, and is better evaluated through outcomes such as code quality and business impact.

 Why It Matters: Monitoring activity helps understand workload distribution and identify potential bottlenecks or inefficiencies in the development process.